AlekseyBykov/pets.querydsl-demo/README.md

 ## Fork notes

-This project uses **official QueryDSL** (from Maven Central) without requiring a custom fork.
+Uses official QueryDSL from Maven Central without a custom fork.

-You might need a fork if:
+A fork may be required when:

-- You require **SNAPSHOT** versions or unreleased features.
+- Using SNAPSHOT versions or unreleased features.
-- You plan to upgrade to **Java 21 + Spring Boot 3.x**, where official QueryDSL support is still partial.
+- Migrating to Java 21 and Spring Boot 3.x, where official QueryDSL support is partial.
-- You need to add custom **APT generation** modifications.
+- Customizing APT generation.

 ## Important

-This project focuses **only on tests** as its primary use-case.
-There is no standalone application usage outside tests.

-## Planned

-- Advanced QueryDSL usage: dynamic predicates, projections (DTOs), pagination.
-- GraphQL integration example.
+Designed primarily for test demonstrations.
+No standalone application use outside tests.

 ## License
 MIT License